The Education Imperative is a call to action!

 HISPANIC FAMILIES AND CATHOLIC EDUCATION

 Why Catholic education?
 Hispanics are a significant community in the Catholic Church and 60% of Catholics under the age of 18 identify as Hispanic.
-Today, only 16.8% of students who attend Catholic schools are Hispanic.
+Today, only 18.6% of students who attend Catholic schools are Hispanic.
 Latino students who attend Catholic schools have higher high school and college graduation rates than the national average.
-Studies show that factors such as cultural competency, language access, intentional marketing, and leadership participation all contribute to increasing Hispanic enrollment.
+Studies show that factors such as cultural competency, language access, intentional marketing, and leadership participation all contribute to increasing Hispanic family engagement.
 Parents and families are key to any solution.
-Creating and strengthening opportunities for Hispanic families and Catholic schools to work together has tremendous potential to educate and prepare thousands of American children for successful futures and helps Catholic schools thrive.
-Working in partnership with principals, teachers, pastors, families, and students, the Education Imperative’s multi-pronged strategy invests in leadership, enhances organizational capacity, and makes tuition assistance available for families.
+Creating and strengthening opportunities for Hispanic families and Catholic schools to work together has tremendous potential to educate and prepare thousands of American children for successful futures and help Catholic schools thrive.
+Working in partnership with principals, teachers, pastors, families, and students, the Education Imperative invests in leadership, builds capacity in schools and dioceses, and makes tuition assistance available for families.

 Studies show that school leadership engagement is critical to building a school culture that is welcoming and meets the needs of all students.
 There is a correlation between school leadership that is informed, engaged, and culturally competent, and greater enrollment and retention.
 Investing in Catholic school leadership is a key part of Crimsonbridge Foundation’s multi-pronged strategy.
 What began as a partnership between Crimsonbridge, the Archdiocese of Washington, and the University of Notre Dame’s Latino Enrollment Institute to provide training for the principals, pastors, and staff of over 50 Catholic schools in the Greater Washington region, has since expanded to include principal mentorship programs and cultural competency trainings.
 These professional development opportunities focus on fostering a welcoming school environment, increasing Hispanic enrollment, and engaging families.
 In 2020, Crimsonbridge Foundation added another strategic prong to the Education Imperative, which explores increasing the representation of Latino leaders in Catholic education.